 International Relations, North Korea style, ABC The Drum, 25 November, 2010

-Danielle is a member of the inter-disciplinary Governance, Justice and Security Research Stream, in Deakin University's Alfred Deakin Institute for Citizenship and Globalisation
+Danielle is also a member of the inter-disciplinary Governance, Justice and Security Research Stream, in Deakin University's Alfred Deakin Institute for Citizenship and Globalisation

 (2017), Vol. 63, pp. 270-283, Australian journal of politics and history, London, Eng., C1